skimlab/ccsbweb/blog/_posts/2018-09-01-Anna-Dumitru-research-faculty..md

 ---
 layout: post
-title: Drs Anna Joy and Dumitru Iacobas have being promoted to research faculty
+title: Drs Anna Joy and Dumitru Iacobas have been promoted to research faculty
 author: Xishuang Dong
 image:
 ---